Self portrait as a doorway

 Quieter

-Still, you’ll love the ache
+Still, you will love the ache

-Because it means you’re not done becoming
+Because it means you are not done becoming

 Darling, listen